rapidsai/scikit-learn-nv/README.md

    (cd scikit-learn; gh pr checkout 25535)
    ```

-5. Install the scikit-learn development version with:
+5. Install the scikit-learn development version by running the following in the folder you checked the code out to:

    ```commandline
    pip install --no-build-isolation -e .